Amzani/product-api-first/README.md

 At this stage you:

-- Ask feedback from your API users by sending to them the documentation link.
+- Ask feedback from your API users by sending them the documentation link.
 - Ask feedback from your product owner

 If your API looks like this remote control then your design is affordant!